What is mastitis?

 3. Boost Your Immune System

 Take immune system boosting supplements, such as elderberry syrup, probiotics, vitamin c, and zinc.
 Avoid sugar, which lowers your immune response, and eat foods that are nutritious and plentiful in vitamins and minerals.
 Studies have found that two specific strains of probiotics are particularly helpful in fighting mastitis: L. salivarius and L. gasseri.
-Order on Amazon with one day shipping and start taking pronto!
-You can check local stores for these strains but we have found they can be difficult to source locally.
+Garden of Life Women's probiotic contains these strains and is easy to find locally in almost any store (Target, CVS, etc) or order on Amazon with one day shipping and start taking pronto!

 Lactating mothers can quickly become dehydrated when feverish.
 Dehydration can temporarily lower milk supply.
 Help support your milk supply and flush out infection by staying well hydrated.
 In addition to drinking lots of water, ensure adequate electrolyte balance by eating foods high in electrolytes (bananas) or drinking electrolyte enhanced beverages.